Ella Shields

-Ella Shields (27 September 1879 – 5 August 1952) was a music hall singer and male-impersonator.
-Her famous signature song, "Burlington Bertie from Bow", a parody of Vesta Tilley's "Burlington Bertie", written by her manager and first husband, William Hargreaves, was an immediate hit.
+Ella Shields (born Ella Catherine Buscher; 27 September 1879 – 5 August 1952) was a music hall singer and male-impersonator.
+Her famous signature song, "Burlington Bertie from Bow", a parody of Vesta Tilley's "Burlington Bertie", written by her third husband, William Hargreaves, was an immediate hit.
 Though American-born, Shields achieved her greatest success in England.

 Background and early life

-Ella Shields was born in Baltimore, Maryland, in 1879.
-Her true surname appears to have been Buscher (sometimes spelled Busher).
+Ella Catherine Buscher was born in Baltimore, Maryland, on September 26, 1879.
 She was educated in South Bend, Indiana.
-It is not certain when she adopted the stage name Shields.
-"Ella" might also have been a stage name.
+She adopted the stage name, "Ella Shields," around 1898.